Andrew Appleton

-Andrew Appleton (born 18 June 1982) is a motorcycle racer from England.
+Andrew Appleton (born 18 June 1982) is an English motorcycle racer.

 Career

 Appleton competes in grasstrack, longtrack and speedway.

-Speedway

 Appleton's first full season in the British leagues was when he rode for Newport Wasps during the 1999 Premier League speedway season.
 The Welsh team enjoyed a good season finishing runner-up to Sheffield Tigers.

 He was part of the Oxford Cheetahs title winning team during the 2001 Elite League speedway season.

-Longtrack
+His biggest solo honour on grasstrack was his gold medal success in the European Grasstrack Championship in 2010 and the winning Grand Prix in Eenrum the same year, along with four British Masters championship titles (2007, 2010, 2011, 2014).

 In 2015, Appleton was part of the British team with Richard Hall, Glen Phillips and James Shanes that won the world championship gold medal at the 2015 Team Long Track World Championship.
 It was the first time that Britain had won the event.